Hadley Park

-Hadley Park is a heritage-listed former Aboriginal land, farm, dairy and gravel quarry and now unused building at 14-278 Old Castlereagh Road, Castlereagh, City of Penrith, New South Wales, Australia.
-It was built from 1803 to 1812.
+Hadley Park is a heritage-listed site in Castlereagh, a suburb of Sydney, Australia.
+It is culturally significant for local Aboriginal people, and for its use by early European settlers as a farm, dairy and later as a gravel quarry.
+The park, located at 14-278 Old Castlereagh Road, was built from 1803 to 1812.
 It was added to the New South Wales State Heritage Register on 20 April 2018.

 History

 Pre-contact history

 The area surrounding Hadley Park has a long history of occupation by the Mulgowie (Mulgoa) and Boorooberongal Aboriginal people.
 Excavation of rock shelters on the western side of the Nepean River has revealed evidence of Aboriginal activity extending back approximately 20,000 years.
 Artefacts identified in the immediate vicinity of Hadley Park suggests that Aboriginal people camped on the high ground next to Cranebrook Creek.
 While initial contact between European settlers and the local Aboriginal population was reported to be friendly, from about 1800 conflict between the groups along the Nepean, Hawkesbury and surrounding districts had escalated, leading to Governor Macquarie establishing a military detachment on the Nepean at Penrith in 1816.
 By this time, the Aboriginal population in the local region had significantly diminished due to disease, dislocation and open conflict, however Aboriginal people are recorded to still have been fishing and camping in the area in the 1850s.
 Hadley Park is part of a broader area that continues to be identified as a significant landscape by Darug groups and the Deerubbin Local Aboriginal Land Council today.